 This chapter explains the concepts and tasks relating to stored outline migration.
-This chapter contains the following topics:

 30.1 About Stored Outline Migration

 A stored outline is a set of hints for a SQL statement.

 The hints direct the optimizer to choose a specific plan for the statement.
 A stored outline is a legacy technique for providing plan stability.